Yahia-elshakhs/UNIVERSAL_CNC/README.md

-# UNIVERSAL_CNC
+The very first step is receiving and sending the data from and to the computer using serial communication.

-we initialize the serial by writing Serial.begin(freq) in the setup, freq can be changed depending on our needs
+Doing so in the Arduino framework is pretty easy we initialize the serial by writing Serial.begin(freq) in the setup, Freq can be changed depending on our needs.

-And then we write in the void loop
+And then we write in the void loop.

-1. if(Serial1.available();\&gt;0)
+1. if(Serial.available()\&gt;0)
 2. {
 3. IncomingByte=Serial.read();
 4. // rest of the code
 5. }

-And then we need to process these information and send it to the i2c so we need to create a protocol to classify data recived.
+And then we need to process these information and send it to the I2C so we need to create a protocol to classify data received.

 To do so we have agreed on the following protocol:

-**[number of slaves , length of first data , data[].... ,length of n data , data[] ]**
+_Equation_ _1_ _serial array protocol_

 Let us give an example:

 [3, 2, x, y, 1, a, 3, f, g, h]

-So
+So, number of slave = 3, length of payload for first slave = 2, array to be sent to slave 1 [x, y], Length of 2nd slave payload = 1, array of slave 2 = [a], Length of 3rd slave payload = 3, array of slave 3 [f, g, h].

-Number of slave = 3, length of first slave = 2, array to be sent to slave 1 [x, y], Len of slave 2=1, array of slave 2 = [a], Len of slave 3 = 3, array of slave 3 [f, g, h]
+Note:

-Note the slave addresses will be initialized manually on both the computer and the slave hardware also all the data sent will be in integer form the data will differ from a slave to slave but all slaves need to recived data nearly at the same time, cause in case of CNC devices the command of the tool (laser for example) should be executed only when x, y is at the exact point needed so we cannot give order to the tool without making sure the x-y-escalators is already where they needed so we will need to send nothing to some slaves while sending data to other slaves and in this case it is pretty simple we just need to make the length of the slave = 0
+the slave addresses will be initialized manually on both the computer and the slave hardware also all the data sent will be in integer form the data will differ from a slave to slave but all slaves need to received data nearly at the same time, cause in case of CNC devices the command of the tool (laser for example) should be executed only when x, y is at the exact point needed so we cannot give order to the tool without making sure the x-y-escalators is already where they needed so we will need to send nothing to some slaves while sending data to other slaves and in this case it is pretty simple we just need to make the length of the slave payload = 0.

 Example: